vertexproject/synapse/docs/synapse/glossary.rst

 Pivot
 -----

-Within Synapse, one of the three primary methods for interacting with data in a :ref:`gloss-cortex`.
-A pivot operation allows navigation of the hypergraph following a lift operation.
+Within Synapse, one of the primary methods for interacting with data in a :ref:`gloss-cortex`.
 A pivot moves from a set of nodes with one or more properties with specified value(s) to a set of nodes with a property having the same value(s).
-Compare with :ref:`gloss-lift` and :ref:`gloss-filter`.
+Compare with :ref:`gloss-lift`, :ref:`gloss-filter`, and :ref:`gloss-traverse`.

 See :ref:`storm-ref-pivot` for additional detail.